Babon3112/Rock-Paper-Scissor/README.md

 **Potential Extensions:**

-- **Enhanced UI:** Improve visual design and animations for a more appealing interface.
+- **Enhanced UI/Animations:** Improve visual design and add animations for a more engaging interface.
 - **Difficulty Levels:** Implement different difficulty levels for the computer opponent.
 - **Multiplayer Support:** Enable multiplayer functionality for users to play against each other online.
 - **History Tracking:** Record and display a history of moves and outcomes for reference.